Discworld (world): Djelibeybi

 Djelibeybi is based on the cultures of Ancient Egypt.
 Also called the Kingdom of the Sun and the Old Kingdom.
-Principal crops: melons, garlic and, since they are increasingly encroaching on the fertile agricultural land, pyramids.
+Its principal crops are melons, garlic, and pyramids.
 The name "Djelibeybi" is a pun lost on most people outside the UK, South Africa, Australia and New Zealand, playing on "Jelly baby", a popular gummi sweet in those countries.
 The joke is compounded when Pratchett says that "Djelibeybi" means "Child of the Djel" (its main river; the line is a parody of Herodotus's famous claim that Egypt was the "gift of the Nile").
 Djelibeybi is 2 mi wide and 150 mi long and is on the Circle Sea coast of Klatch.
 The ancient country of Ur lies Rimward of it.
 The kingdom is almost entirely underwater during the flood season, and both threatened and protected on either side by stronger neighbours (Tsort and Ephebe).
 It was once great, but all that now remains is an expensive palace, a few ruins and pyramids.
 The entire economic life of the country is, until after the events of Pyramids, devoted to building them.
 As a result, Djelibeybi is permanently bankrupt.
 The country has an enormous number of local gods, unknown to the world outside.
 Its ruler, the Pharaoh, is also a god, although in human form.
-He wears a gold mask (the Face of the Sun) and during his official functions carries the Flail of Mercy, the obsidian Reaping Hook of Justice, the Honeycomb of Increase, the Asp of Wisdom, the Sheaf of Plenty, the Gourd of the Water of the Heavens, the Three-Pronged Spear of the Waters of the Earth, the Cabbage of the Vegetative Increase and the Scapula of Hygiene.
-However, the then Pharaoh Pteppicymon XXVIII, also known as Pteppic, discovered that the mask was in fact gilded lead, the original gold one having likely been sold to pay for the pyramids.
+He wears a gold mask called the Face of the Sun.
+Pharaoh Pteppicymon XXVIII, also known as Pteppic, discovered that the mask was in fact gilded lead, the original gold one having likely been sold to pay for the pyramids.
+Following the events of Pyramids, Djelibeybi has been ruled by Ptraci I, the half-sister of Pteppicymon XXVIII and a former handmaiden.

 Tsort

-Tsort: A mythical place (no books are set there, with the possible exception of the events portrayed in Faust Eric where Rincewind and Eric Thursley appear briefly), the Disc's analogue to ancient Troy.
+Tsort is an analogue of ancient Troy.
 Its enmity with Ephebe began with the famous Tsortean War, when King Mausoleum of Tsort kidnapped Queen Eleneor of Ephebe, leading to a siege that lasted for decades.
 To this day Tsort and Ephebe believe there is a place for giant wooden horses in combat.
 Tsort possesses a Great Pyramid, although pyramid-building has long been out of fashion and – no doubt because of the example of nearby Djelibeybi – modern Tsorteans scorn the things.
 Tradition claims Tsort was razed by the armies of Ephebe under Lavaeolus, and that it was home to the famed Tsortean Knot until the Knot was undone – sliced in half – by Carelinus.
 The people of Tsort worship all manner of gods, some of which seem to comprise all the bits the other gods had left over.
 The river Tsort bisects the desert rimwards of Al Khali.